jcampos1/tree/README.md

-Step One:
+STEP ONE:
 Make sure you have Python 3.6 or greater installed in an virtualenv.
 Then run this command from the command prompt:

     pip install -r requirements.txt

 This will install all project dependencies.

-Step two:
+STEP TWO:
 Make and apply migrations:
     python manage.py makemigrations
     python manage.py migrate

-Step Three:
+STEP THREE:
 begin server:
     python manage.py runserver